ietf-rats-wg/eat/draft-ietf-rats-eat.md

 IANA is requested to register the following claims.
 The "Claim Value Type(s)" here all name CDDL definitions and are only for the CWT registry.

-[^remove]
+[^to-be-removed-3]

-[^remove]: RFC editor: please see instructions in followg paragraph and remove for final publication
+[^to-be-removed-3]: RFC editor: please see instructions in followg paragraph and remove for final publication

 RFC Editor: Please make the following adjustments and remove this paragraph.
 Replace "__this document__" with this RFC number.